Fresno artist shows Valley’s beauty and strength during pandemic

 FRESNO, Calif.
-(KSEE) — Fresno artist, Pat Hunter is a teacher and accomplished painter known for watercolor landscapes.
+(KGPE) — Fresno artist, Pat Hunter is a teacher and accomplished painter known for watercolor landscapes.

 The classes she teaches at her gallery on Shaw Ave had to stop for two months because of the pandemic.